Gordon has been cooking and experimenting with food since childhood. He loves coming up with new and tasty culinary creations.

 The Meat Components of a Full Scottish Breakfast

-After ten minutes, turn the links and add the Lorne sausage and black pudding to the pan.
+After 10 minutes, turn the links and add the Lorne sausage and black pudding to the pan.
 Put a plate in to your oven and turn the oven on to a very low heat.
 (Make sure the plate is ovenproof!)
 Turn the Lorne sausage and the black pudding after five minutes and cook for a further five minutes.
-This will mean twenty minutes' cooking time for the beef links and ten minutes each for the Lorne sausage and black pudding.
+This will mean 20 minutes of cooking time for the beef links and 10 minutes each for the Lorne sausage and black pudding.

 Remove the plate from the oven with oven gloves and sit it on a wooden chopping board.
 Remove the sausages and black pudding from the frying pan with the cooking tongs and sit them on the plate.
 Still wearing the oven gloves, place the sheet of tinfoil (shiny side down) over the plate and tuck it in around the edges to form a seal.
 That will keep the items warm while the remainder of the breakfast is cooked.

 When the sausages and black pudding have been removed from the first frying pan, the tomato and mushrooms should be added.
 The tomato should be halved with a sharp knife and each half sat in the pan flesh (flat) side down.
 The mushrooms should be wiped clean and although I normally eat the stalks of mushrooms, when frying them, I remove and discard the stalks for easier cooking.
 The mushrooms should firstly be put in the pan with the cup uppermost and turned after two or three minutes.

 The egg should be broken in to a small bowl or cup.
 This will make it much easier to pour it carefully on to the bread.
 A hole should be made in the centre of the bread with an egg cup and the small disc of bread discarded.